manimino/criu-rogue/README.md

 ![rogue win screen](img/ninvaders.png)

 The criu-rogue docker actually works on *anything* you can run in tmux.
-Just do `apt-get install ninvaders` or `nethack-console` to try those.
+Just do `apt-get install ninvaders` or `nethack-consolegames` to try those.
 Save and load is the same process.

 Since this method lets you save-state at any instant, it could be great for tool-assisted speedrunning, debugging, or AI development.